xbmc/kodi-tv/src/content/article/kodi-21-0-omega-beta-3/index.md

 * We've had reports that the new splash screen looks like an OpenGL corruption; we know, it's not a problem, so don't panic.
 We'd be happy to have your artwork contributions if you'd like to work on an alternative.
 * If remote sources are unavailable at startup, users are seeing significant delays while waiting (https://github.com/xbmc/xbmc/issues/23958).

-We continue to march forward to what we hope will be a successful v21 Omega release in the new year.
+We continue to march forward to what we hope will be a successful v21 Omega release later this year.

 If you love to live on the bleeding edge, you can get Beta 3 from [here](https://kodi.tv/download).
 Select your platform of choice, and look in the "Prerelease" section.
 Again, though, please: expect some breakage, don't use this as your daily installation unless you know how to get things working again, and please share your experiences back with us so we can really get going on those bugs.